PostHog/posthog.com/contents/newsletter/small-teams.md

 The first rule of small teams?
 They’ve got to be small.
 Really small.
 That means between two and six people.
 More than this and you have a department, which is exactly what the small teams structure is designed to avoid.
 Less than two people and, well, you don’t have a team.

-The overall goal of small teams is to own an area of the product or company and be structured as close to a startup as possible.
+The overall goal of small teams is to own an area of the product or company and be structured like an early-stage startup.
+Sure, these small teams don't have all the functions of a startup, but their spirit and approach to work is exactly the same.

 At PostHog, we’ve got [14 small teams](https://posthog.com/teams) ranging in size from one person (we’re working on that) to six people.
 These teams cover everything from product analytics, to session replay, data warehouse, pipeline, and so on.
 What does owning an area of the product mean?
 Simply put, everything related to that product.
 But with a particular focus on:

 1. Usage
 2. Quality
 3. Revenue

-A lot of the people on our small teams are product engineers, but we might also have product managers or designers on small teams to help ship the product the team owns.
-And it’s not just for product – our marketing team is a small team, as are customer success, and people and operations.
+A lot of the people on our small teams are product engineers – i.e. engineers who also talk to users, and own product decisions.
+And small teams aren't just for product – our marketing team is a small team, as are customer success, and people and operations.

 This startup-made-of-startups structure minimizes the number of centralized processes and the need for lots of layers of management.
 It biases to [the maker’s schedule](https://www.paulgraham.com/makersschedule.html) – and makers get shit done.

 ### They run themselves

 Each small team runs its own retrospective and sprint each week, with notes taken and shared in GitHub for the entire company to see.

 Small teams also make the final call on which features get into production, with no need for external quality assurance or control.
-If the thing being worked on is within our existing release schedule, then it’s good to go.
+And they can [merge whenever](https://posthog.com/handbook/engineering/development-process#merging).

 Each quarter, every small team at PostHog creates objectives and key results, or OKRs.
 Our executive team will give feedback on this to keep everyone on track.
 Beyond that, during each quarter each small team is tasked with maintaining a prioritized roadmap to help them achieve their objectives.
 Each small team is also tasked with speaking to customers.